View Judith Schroeder's Obituary on sturgisjournal.com and share memories

 |

-Judith Ann Schroeder age 68 of Sturgis, Michigan passed away late Monday evening December 2, 2019 at the Bronson Methodist Hospital in Kalamazoo, Michigan.
+Judith Ann Schroeder, age 68, of Sturgis, passed away late Monday evening, Dec.
+2, 2019, at Bronson Methodist Hospital in Kalamazoo.

+She was born March 3, 1951, in Detroit, a daughter of the late Norby and Rita (Strzalkowski) Ortmann.

+Judy resided most of her life in Sturgis and was a graduate of Sturgis High School with the class of 1969.
+Judy had a passion and love for learning.
+Following graduation from high school, she furthered her education at Glen Oak Community College and received a master's degree in family life education from Spring Arbor University and later a master's degree from Liberty University in Christian Ministries.